Programs for the Gifted

 Withdrawal Program – Grades 4 – 6

 The goal of the gifted withdrawal program is to provide a nurturing, accepting environment where the unique intellectual, creative, social and emotional needs of gifted students are fulfilled.
-The one day a week program which is located at two sites – Stratford Northwestern Secondary School and Seaforth Public School – serves the grade four to six students.
+The one day a week program which is located at two sites – Stratford District Secondary School and Seaforth Public School – serves the grade four to six students.

 Methods and strategies used emphasize the belief that gifted learners must be active participants in their own learning.
 The Teacher of the Gifted acts as a facilitator and guide providing gifted learners with the opportunity to reach their full potential and become self-motivated, lifelong learners.
 The foundation for the program is a differentiated curriculum with these key characteristics: